-We have now introduced an intercom service at the Chaddesden and Borrowash branch sites.
+We have now introduced an intercom service at the Borrowash, Chaddesden and Oakwood sites.
 If you have been advised to attend a face to face appointment, please press the buzzer and wait for a member of the reception team to let you in.

 **Please DO NOT attend the surgery if you do not have a face to face appointment – please contact the surgery via telephone, e-consult or email.**

 Telephone contact 01332 667911 – our phone lines are open 8am – 6pm